calebmadrigal/code-art-class/README.md

 * How to use Python libraries
 * How computer graphics work
 * Some cool math
+* How to do some cool art

+TODO: Prerequisite knowledge

 For each lesson (in the `lessons` folder), just read the `README.md` file and follow along.